Elena' s AI Blog

 git push origin master

-In short, ‘git checkout’ is a fundamental Git command that lets you navigate your project’s history and work on different code versions.
-We have learned about a simple Git checkout recipe to replace file contents in a required directory with the contents from another branch.
-It is easy, but use it with caution.
-Good luck!
+git checkout is a fundamental Git command that lets you navigate your project’s history and work on different code versions.
+The git checkout <source-branch> -- <path>/ recipe replaces the contents of a directory with the version from another branch in a single command.
+It is easy, but use it with caution, because it discards uncommitted changes at that path.

 References